KilianZell/MLproject2/README.md

 The goal of this project is to train a classifier to segment roads from Google Maps satellite images.
-We developped an encoder- decoder convolutional neural network that takes as entry aerial images and gives as output road-segmented images.
+We developped an encoder- decoder convolutional neural network that takes as entry aerial images (left image below) and gives as output road-segmented images.
-By default, such predictions take the form of “masks”, where roads are visible in white and the background in black.
+By default, such predictions take the form of “masks”, where roads are visible in white and the background in black (right image below).

 <p align="center">
   <img src="./Images/sat_img.png" alt="Example of satellite image" width="300"/>